(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 You will be getting to the island of Santorini by either plane or ferry.
 Santorini is pretty far from the mainland so if you are coming straight from Athens (or somewhere else on mainland Greece) I would fly.

 However, if you are coming from another island close by, the ferry would be the better and cheaper option.
-I took a ferry from Mykonos to Santorini that took about 2 hours and cost about 40 euro.
+I took a ferry from Mykonos to Santorini that took about 2 hours and cost about 40 euros.

 Local airport: Santorini (Thira) National Airport (JTR)